virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ## Events Execution Rules

-* Such events as *Install* & *Uninstall* application, as well as *BeforeDelete* and *AfterDelete* ones (which refer to an environment deletion) can be executed just once.
+- Such events as *Install* & *Uninstall* application, as well as *BeforeDelete* and *AfterDelete* ones (which refer to an environment deletion) can be executed just once.
 Other events can be used as much times as required.

-* The *ScaleIn*, *ScaleOut* and *ServiceScaleOut* events are called once upon any node count change.
+- The *ScaleIn*, *ScaleOut* and *ServiceScaleOut* events are called once upon any node count change.
 Herewith, count of the *addNode* or *removeNode* actions’ execution refer to the number of nodes that should be added/removed per a single scaling event.

-* For application server, load balancer and VDS node layers, the *cloneNodes* event is executed each time the node group is scaled out.
+- For application server, load balancer and VDS node layers, the *cloneNodes* event is executed each time the node group is scaled out.

-* *UnlinkNodes*, *LinkNodes*, *SetEnvVars*, *SetEntryPoint*, *SetRunCmd*, *AddVolume* and *RemoveVolume* events can be executed only once per a single *changeTopology* action.
+- *UnlinkNodes*, *LinkNodes*, *SetEnvVars*, *SetEntryPoint*, *SetRunCmd*, *AddVolume* and *RemoveVolume* events can be executed only once per a single *changeTopology* action.

-* The *StartService* event can be called only once while performing the *changeTopology* and *createEnvironment* scaling actions.
+- The *StartService* event can be called only once while performing the *changeTopology* and *createEnvironment* scaling actions.

 ## Events Filtering

 Events can be filtered by <a href="/creating-manifest/selecting-containers/#all-containers-by-group" target="_blabk">*nodeGroup*</a>, <a href="/creating-manifest/selecting-containers/#all-containers-by-type" target="_blank">*nodeType*</a> and <a href="/creating-manifest/selecting-containers/#particular-container" target="_blank">*nodeId*</a> parameters.
-As a result, the defined actions will be executed only when the called event matches specified filtering rules.
+As a result, the defined actions are executed only when the called event matches specified filtering rules.
 Otherwise (i.e. if no filtering rules are specified), every event is listened by all environment entities.

 The example below describes events filtering by *nodeGroup* (for the <b>*onAfterScaleOut*</b> event), *nodeType* (for the <b>*onAfterRestartNode*</b> event), and *nodeId* (for the <b>*onAfterResetNodePassword*</b> event).